SamAxe/collab_with_friends/W.md

 One view could be that a `(site,para.id)` is unique, that is the `para.id` uniqness is constrained to be within a site.
 Another view is that `para.id` is globally unique.

 I tend to think that the first view has less surprises, but I think that does preclude some of the current implemented functionality with twin pages.

+# Should the client be a webapp?

+One of the desired properties is that the content is accessible over many decades.